shashimalcse/oauth-ai-agents/draft-oauth-ai-agents.md

 1. The client application initiates the flow by directing the user's user-agent to the Authorization Server's authorization endpoint, including a requested_agent parameter identifying the agent.

 2. The Authorization Server authenticates the user and presents a consent screen detailing the client, the requested agent, and the scopes.
-Upon user consent, the Authorization Server issues a short-lived Agent-Authorization Code tied to the user, client, and agent, and redirects the user-agent back to the client's redirect_uri.
+Upon user consent, the Authorization Server issues a short-lived Authorization Code tied to the user, client, and agent, and redirects the user-agent back to the client's redirect_uri.

-3. The client receives the Agent-Authorization Code (via the user-agent redirect).
+3. The client receives the Authorization Code (via the user-agent redirect).
 The client then typically passes this code to the agent.

 4. The agent requests a Delegated Access Token from the Authorization Server's token endpoint using the new `urn:ietf:params:oauth:grant-type:agent-authorization_code` grant type.
-This request includes the Agent-Authorization Code, the PKCE code_verifier, and the agent token.
+This request includes the Authorization Code, the PKCE code_verifier, and the agent token.

-5. The Authorization Server validates the request, including verifying the Agent-Authorization Code, the PKCE code_verifier, and the Agent Token.
+5. The Authorization Server validates the request, including verifying the Authorization Code, the PKCE code_verifier, and the Agent Token.
 It ensures the Agent Token corresponds to the requested_agent approved by the user.

 6. Upon successful validation, the Authorization Server issues a Delegated Access Token to the agent.
 This token is typically a JWT containing claims identifying the user (sub), the client (azp), and the agent (act claim).